"Development that meets the needs of the present without compromising the needs of future generations" ~ (Bruntland, 1987).

-The primary function of this campaign is donating mosquito nets to various NGOs in the Kilimanjaro region throughout the last year, including Light
+The primary function of this campaign is donating mosquito nets to various NGOs in the Kilimanjaro region throughout the last year, including

-to helping young girls achieve better futures in the villages of Moshi and Mabogini.
+nonprofit dedicated to helping young girls achieve better futures in the villages of Moshi and Mabogini.

 You can learn more about their missions at these links:

 LOCAL EMPLOYMENT AND EMPOWERMENT

 Hiring locally is a huge deal for us.
 We employ over 600 people, 80% of whom are natives to the Kilimanjaro region.
 This ensures that money